-Hey, before you read this graze box review, I thought you’d like to know that you can review your own box for FREE!
-Click here and you’ll be taken to their site where you can order your 1st box for free, with nothing to stop you from cancelling if it’s not for you.
-You’ll also get some vouchers to give to friends, plus your 5th box is also free.
+Hi, before you get started with this review, I thought you’d like to know that you can now try a graze box yourself, for free!
+Click here and you’ll be taken to their site where you can place your first order.
 I hope you enjoy the review and your tasty graze box!

 We first reviewed the Graze box back in spring 2010 and are now updating our review thanks to various changes that have gone on.
 Thanks to everyone who has commented on the post – it’s been overwhelmingly positive, with some constructive notes too.

 To quickly summarize, Graze boxes are small boxes of healthy snacks that can be delivered to home or work once or more a week.
 The whole idea is that it’s an alternative to snacking on muffins and cakes, and for those at work all day without much of a lunch hour or people who don’t live near a health food shop, they are an excellent idea.
 They are also good for lazy bums who can’t be bothered to go out and buy healthy snacks for themselves…

 You can decide what to have in your box on an individual basis or have it chosen for you at random; you have the choice of two types.
 Nibble boxes include flapjacks, yoghurt-dipped cranberries and cracked black pepper cashews.
 They are slightly more fun and you can choose anything to go into them.
 They cost £3.49.